-- This error is a system update issue that can arise on the PlayStation 4, and it can become very annoying.
+- This error very annoying system update issue that appears on the PlayStation 4.

-- Our article includes a set of confirmed fixes for the PS4 system software update errors, so read on for more.
+- Our article includes a set of confirmed fixes for the PS4 system update errors.

 The PS4 system software update error SU-30746-0 (or system update loop) arises for some players when they turn on their PlayStation 4 consoles.